codacy/codacy-stylelint/README.md

 ## Test

-We use the [codacy-plugins-test](https://github.com/codacy/codacy-plugins-test) to test our external tools integration.
+Hello, we use the [codacy-plugins-test](https://github.com/codacy/codacy-plugins-test) to test our external tools integration.
 You can follow the instructions there to make sure your tool is working as expected.

 ## Update tool version